Describe The Green Light In The Great Gatsby

 The Importance of Self-Awareness

 Reflect on your behavior and your motivations.
 Seek feedback from trusted friends and colleagues.
 Be honest with yourself about your shortcomings and work to improve them.
-The more self-aware you are, the better equipped you will be to navigate the complexities of life and to achieve your goals in a healthy and sustainable way.
+The more self-aware you are, the better equipped you will be to handle the complexities of life and to achieve your goals in a healthy and sustainable way.

 FAQ